SauravBanerjee04/LAB-0-Elements-of-Mining-Software-Repository/README.md

 # **GenAI for SD – N-gram Code Completion Lab**

-This repository contains the code for the CSCI 420/520 lab “Recommending Code Tokens via N-gram Models” (Spring 2025).
-The goal is to implement a probabilistic N‑gram language model for Java code completion.
-The lab involves the following tasks:

 1. **Corpus Construction & Preprocessing:**
     - Extract Java methods from GitHub repositories (student data) or use an instructor-provided corpus (teacher data).
     - Preprocess the corpus by removing duplicates, filtering non-ASCII characters, eliminating outlier or boilerplate methods, and tokenizing the Java code.